RocketRobz/SavvyManager/README.md

 Before using Savvy Manager, it is recommended to back up your Girls Mode/Style Savvy/Style Boutique game save(s) using Checkpoint, in case something goes wrong.

-**WARNING**
-Star Stylist/Styling Star players, if you're playing as a male character, or as a female character with a unique eye shape (ex.
-Angélique), it is highly recommended you don't update your shop data at Shopdo.
-As such features are not normally available in-game, you may risk a possible ban when doing so, as the character data will be part of your Shopdo.

 ## Compilation

 ### Setting up your environment